-Monthly: This fee is collected in regular instalments and added to your mortgage.
+Monthly: This fee is collected in regular installments and added to your mortgage.
 It usually ranges from 0.45% to 1.05% of the total loan amount, depending on how much you’ve borrowed and whether you have a 15-year or 30-year term.

-When you put down less than 10% of your loan, you will pay mortgage insurance for the entire life of your loan — unless you refinance with a different loan type at some point.
+When you put down less than 10% of your loan, you’ll pay mortgage insurance for the entire life of your loan — unless you refinance with a different loan type at some point.
 Even if you put down 10% or more, you’ll still have to pay MIP for the first 11 years of your mortgage.

 So while you don’t need to have access to as much money upfront for these loans, over the life of your loan, MIP will add to the overall cost of your mortgage.